Stephen the Great: Last years

 From about 1498, power in Moldavia quietly shifted toward a group of boyars and administrators, comprising, among others, Luca Arbore and Ioan Tăutu.
 Stephen's son and co-ruler, Bogdan, was also taking on princely responsibilities from his father.
 He conducted the negotiations with Poland about a peace treaty.
 The treaty, which Stephen ratified at Hârlău in 1499, put an end to Polish suzerainty over Moldavia.
 Stephen again stopped paying tribute to the Ottomans in 1500, although by then his health had declined.
 In February 1501, his delegation arrived in Venice, asking for a specialist doctor.
 As reported by Marin Sanudo, his envoys also discussed the possibility of Moldavia and Hungary joining the Ottoman–Venetian War.
 The Doge of Venice, Agostino Barbarigo, sent a physician, Matteo Muriano, to Moldavia to treat his counterpart.

-Stephen's armies again broke into the Ottoman Empire, but they could not recapture Chilia or Cetatea Albǎ.
+Stephen's armies again broke into the Ottoman Empire, but they could not recapture Chilia or Cetatea Albă.
 The Tatars of the Great Horde invaded southern Moldavia, but Stephen defeated them with the support of the Crimean Tatars in 1502.
 He also sent reinforcements to Hungary to fight against the Ottomans.
 By then, however, the treaty with Poland was no longer enforced, prompting Stephen to recapture Pocuția in 1502.
 Although Alexander of Lithuania was by then the new King of Poland, no understanding could be reached between him and Stephen, and the two became enemies.
 At around that time, Luca Arbore, acting either as Stephen's envoy or on his own, stated a Moldavian claim to Halych and other towns of the Ruthenian Voivodeship.
 Hungary and the Ottoman Empire concluded a new peace treaty on 22 February 1503, which also included Moldavia.
 Thereafter Stephen again paid a yearly tribute to the Ottomans.

 Stephen survived his doctor, who died in Moldavia in late 1503.
 Another Moldavian delegation was sent to Venice to ask for a replacement, but also to propose a new alliance against the Ottomans.
 This was one of his last acts of international diplomacy.
 When Stephen was dying, various boyars, who opposed Bogdan, rebelled, but they were suppressed.
 On his deathbed, he had urged Bogdan to continue to pay the tribute to the Sultan.
 He died on 2 July 1504 and was buried in the Monastery of Putna.